jup-ag/space-station/docs/5-jupiter-terminal/3-unified-wallet-kit.md

 - Managing wallet states (connected, disconnected, etc.)
 - Implementing a mobile-friendly wallet connector

 The Unified Wallet Kit eliminates redundancies by providing these building blocks in a simple, plug-and-play package.
-This allows developers to focus on what matters most, building innovative features for your dApp.
+This allows developers to focus on what matters most: building innovative features for your dApp.

 :::tip Unified Wallet Adapter Links
 - Demo: https://unified.jup.ag/